Manage outcomes

 Session type/Event source Select the type of session:

 • Web session: An example of a web session is when a user goes to your website and completes a form to place an online order.
-The associated events for the web session are: visitor visiting a website, visitor filling out the online order form, and the visitor submitting the form.
+The associated events for the web session are: a visitor visiting a website, the visitor filling out the online order form, and the visitor submitting the form.
 For more information, see Web sessions.

 • App session: An example of an app session is when a user enters your application to perform a search for a product and add it to the basket.